Updated for Xcode 12.5

 @FetchRequeststarts a Core Data fetch request for a particular entity.
 This owns its data.
 More info.

 @FocusedBindingis designed to watch for values in the key window, such as a text field that is currently selected.
-This does not own its data, and in fact does not work in the current beta.
+This does not own its data.

 @FocusedValueis a simpler version of

 @FocusedBindingthat doesn’t unwrap the bound value for you.
-This does not own its data, and also does not work in the current beta.
+This does not own its data.

 @GestureStatestores values associated with a gesture that is currently in progress, such as how far you have swiped, except it will be reset to its default value when the gesture stops.
 This owns its data.
 More info.

 @Namespacecreates an animation namespace to allow matched geometry effects, which can be shared by other views.
 This owns its data.